What happens when we place an individual’s well-being over the “common good” of the community? Are government benefits reliable for the long term?

 But, political leadership and financial policy are all fluid and somewhat unpredictable.
 Government policies or programs that appear to be reliable are subject to change.

 Retirement account contribution rules can change annually.
 Even Social Security benefits, many believe, may have to be reduced at some point in the future due to the deficit in incoming funds.

-Regardless of your preference between individualism and collectivism, the United States seems to be trending towards more collectivist and socialist policies in the long-term.
+Regardless of your preference between individualism and collectivism, the United States seems to be trending toward more collectivist and socialist policies in the long term.
 This creates even more uncertainty about the timing and extent of this evolution.